abhyudaypratap/starships/README.md

 Currently, following features are implemented:

-* Retrieval a list of all starships
+* Retrieve list of all starships
-* Hyperdrive rating
+* Sort starships with Hyperdrive rating